wrfmartinez/hit-the-buzzer-game/README.md

 <p style="color: #FFBF00">JavaScript</p>

 ### Planned Additional Features
+- [x] If user does not press the button enough times within a certain amount of time then user loses

 - If user does not press the button within a certain amount of time then the score will decrease by a certain amount

-- Add effect to button press.
+- [x] Add effect to button press.
 Giving the illusion of an actual button press

 - Add a moving effect to the button.
 Button should move from left to right and gradually increase speed after each button press to make it harder to hit the buzzer.